Israel approves funding for new 'Trump Heights' settlement

 Netanyahu plans to name Golan Heights settlement after TrumpApril 23, 201900:29

-His comments came after, Trump broke with years of precedent and signaled a major shift in U.S. policy when he said it was time to recognize Israel’s sovereignty over the strategic territory that the Jewish state captured from Syria in 1967.
+His comments came after Trump broke with years of precedent and signaled a major shift in U.S. policy when he said it was time to recognize Israel’s sovereignty over the strategic territory that the Jewish state captured from Syria in 1967.
 Many of Israel’s neighbors condemned the abrupt decision.

 The Golan Heights is a 700-square-mile area overlooking the Jordan Rift Valley that is home to some 40,000 people many of whom are not Israeli.
 The majority are Syrian Druze, a sect of Shiite Islam, as well as a small Alawite community — the sect of Syrian President Bashar al-Assad.